Inhaltsverzeichnis

 “He has more luck than sense…”

-“I'm doing great, I'm really happy at the moment”
+“I'm doing great, I'm really happy right now”

-These sentences are just a few examples of how we use the word happiness today.
-And because I find this little word so fascinating and full of meaning, I decided to dedicate an entire blog entry to it...
+These sentences are just a few examples of how we use the word "happiness" today.
+And because I find this little word so fascinating and rich in meaning, I decided to dedicate an entire blog post to it...

 Word meanings

-Where do we look when we look for the meaning of a word?
-In the Duden (or more likely on Google… But it comes to the same thing).
-If you search for “happiness” in the dictionary , you will come across three different meanings of the word:
+Where do we look when we search for the meaning of a word?
+In the dictionary (or more likely, on Google… But it amounts to the same thing. ).
+So if you search in the Duden for “luck”, you come across three different meanings of the word:

-(Example: luck is blind, capricious, changeable) - pleasant and joyful state of mind in which one finds oneself when one comes into possession or enjoyment of something one has desired; State of inner satisfaction and elation
+(Example: luck is blind, capricious, changeable) - pleasant and joyful state of mind that one finds oneself in when one comes into possession of or enjoys something that one has desired; a state of inner satisfaction and elation

-These definitions come as no surprise to us as German speakers.
-Still, I keep stumbling over the word.
-In my field of study, psychology, I use it again and again, for example to describe people.
-However, it is often not immediately obvious what kind of happiness is meant.
+These definitions are no surprise to us German speakers.
+Nevertheless, I keep stumbling over the word.
+In my field of study, psychology, it's used repeatedly to describe people, for example.
+However, it's often not immediately clear what kind of happiness is meant.

-In English it is simpler: Luck refers to luck in the sense of a favorable coincidence.
-Happiness, on the other hand, means the joyful state of mind.
+In English it is easier: Luck refers to luck in the sense of a favorable coincidence.
+Happiness on the other hand, means the joyful state of mind.

-Personally, I usually use the term “luck” when I mean fate or chance and otherwise I use “well-being”, “feeling of happiness” or “bliss”.
+Personally, I mostly use the term “luck” when I mean fate or coincidence, and otherwise I tend to use “well-being,” “feeling of happiness,” or “bliss.”

-Since this blog is, among other things, about mindfulness, today I would like to focus in particular on happiness in the sense of well-being.
+Since this blog is also about mindfulness, I would like to focus today on happiness in the sense of well-being.

 The pursuit of happiness…

-... is, on the one hand, the title of a film with Will Smith from 2006 (OT: “The pursuit of happiness”).
-It's about the American dream, with which many of us probably associate this phrase.
-But Aristotle already explained in the 5th century BC.
-BC: “All people strive for happiness”.
-And that's how it seems to be today.
-Isn't that really what all people are working towards, or at least hoping for?
-To be happy and create meaning.
-You could probably delve into this topic indefinitely and illustrate the importance of the pursuit of happiness based on human history.
-But even on a very superficial level, it can be said that everyone has a certain idea of what happiness means.
+...is, on the one hand, the title of a 2006 film with Will Smith (original title: “The Pursuit of Happyness”).
+It's about the American Dream, which many of us probably associate with this phrase.
+But Aristotle already declared in the 5th century BC: “All people strive for happiness.”
+And that seems to still be the case today.
+Isn't that really what all people strive for, or at least what they hope for?
+To be happy and to have a sense of purpose.
+One could probably delve infinitely deeply into this topic and illustrate the meaning of the pursuit of happiness using the history of mankind as an example.
+But even on a fairly superficial level, it can be said that everyone has a certain idea of what happiness means.

 What well-being and happiness look like

-On the one hand, there is certain agreement between people about what makes them happy: health, family, money, work, security...
-And yet everyone also has their own personal opinion.
-Some people find happiness in reading a book and others in going jogging.
-Some people consider happiness to mean spending a lot of time with other people, while others prefer to be alone.
-For some people, summer is the epitome of happiness, and others look forward to winter.
-As we can see, happiness seems to be something very individual and, among other things, leads people to prefer different ways of living and spending time.
+On the one hand, there are certain similarities among people about what makes them happy: health, family, money, work, security...
+And yet, everyone also has their own personal interpretation.
+For some, reading a book makes them happy, for others, going for a run.
+Some define happiness as spending time with other people, while others prefer being alone.
+For some people, summer is the epitome of happiness, while others look forward to winter.
+As we can see, happiness seems to be a very individual thing, leading, among other things, to people preferring different lifestyles and pastimes.

-These different ideas about happiness can of course change over time.
-Depending on our age, life situation and circumstances, different things make us happy.
-Aristotle noted that when asked about happiness, everyone names something different, “and often the same person names different things: when he is sick, health; when he is poor, wealth.”
+These different ideas of happiness can, of course, change over time.
+Depending on age, life situation, and circumstances, different things make us happy.
+Aristotle noted that when asked about happiness, everyone names something different, "and often the same person names different things: when sick, health; when poor, wealth."

-Likewise, happiness is also seen as something that is achieved as soon as certain states are fulfilled or possessions can be acquired.
-Sentences and thoughts like “If I had this and that, I would be happy.” or “If I have achieved my goal, then I will be happy.” we all know.
+Likewise, happiness is also seen as something that is achieved once certain conditions are met or possessions can be acquired.
+We are all familiar with phrases and thoughts like "If I had this or that, I would be happy" or "If I have achieved my goal, then I will be happy."

-People need extrinsic and manifest motivators to give meaning to their own lives and to feel like they are doing something meaningful.
-But that doesn't mean that you have to be unhappy in the present.
+People need extrinsic and manifest motivators to give meaning to their lives and to feel like they're doing something worthwhile.
+But that doesn't mean they have to be unhappy in the present.

-From a spiritual perspective, well-being and feelings of happiness actually always come from within and have a lot to do with mental attitude.
-You'll find out how to find and keep happiness in my next mindfulness blog post.
+From a spiritual perspective, well-being and happiness actually always come from within and have a lot to do with one's mental attitude.
+You'll learn how to find and maintain happiness in my next mindfulness blog post.

-What makes you really happy?
+What makes you truly happy?
 Share it with us in the comments :)

-If you liked this and would like to learn more about healthy eating, mindfulness or sustainability, check out many other exciting blog articles on these topics here .
+If you enjoyed this and would like to learn more about healthy eating, mindfulness or sustainability, Check out many more exciting blog articles on these topics here.

 Leave a comment